Prof Joanne Garde-Hansen

-Dr Joanne Garde-Hansen is Reader in Culture, Media and Communication, and directs the Centre for Cultural & Media Policy Studies and teaches on the MA Global Media and Communication.
-Her research and teaching focus upon media, memory, archives and heritage.
+Joanne Garde-Hansen is Professor of Culture, Media and Communication at the Centre for Cultural and Media Policy Studies.
+Her research and teaching focus upon media histories, memories and archives.
 This is manifest in two strands of research.
-The first, relates to her collaboration with television researchers on television history, heritage and memory and the co-founding of the Centre for Television History, Heritage and Memory.
-The second, is in her collaboration with geographers, water scientists and the Centre for Floods, Communities and Resilience on the relationship between culture and water, rivers, flooding and drought.
-She has published on media and memory, television, archives, and water memories and heritage.
-She is a Fellow of the HE Academy, was nominated for a National Teaching Fellowship in 2005, and has won awards for outstanding module design and public engagement.
+The first, relates to her collaboration with television researchers on television history, heritage and memory and the co-founding of the Centre for Television Histories with Rachel Moseley and Helen Wheatley (Film and TV Studies).
+The second, is in her collaboration with geographers, water scientists and UWE's Centre for Floods, Communities and Resilience Link opens in a new windowon the relationship between culture and water, rivers, flooding and drought.
+She has published on popular culture, media and memory, television, archives, water memories, and mediations of flood and drought.
+She is a Fellow of the HE Academy, was nominated for a National Teaching Fellowship, and has won awards for outstanding module design and public engagement.
+She is on the management committee of the the EU COST: Action - Slow Memory: Transformative Practices for Times of Uneven and Accelerating Change (2021-2025) focusing on Transformations of the Environment.

-I have just completed a monograph for IB Tauris entitled Media and Water and I completed with Dr Kristyn Gorton (York) a book entitled Remembering British Television: Audiences, Archive and Industry (BFI) based on a British Academy Small Grant (2013-2014) which drew together television scholars, producers, creatives and television archivists.
-This has been extended into new research with Prof Matt Hills and Prof Jonathan Gray on paratextual media and memory sudies during 2016-2017 with a publication on Dr Who.
+I am currently writing with Red Chidgey (KCL) a small monograph for Palgrave on Museums, Archives and Protest Memory and we are collaborating on editing a handbook for Routledge on Media and Memory.
+I am researching with Tanaya Guha (Glasgow) the integration of media studies with machine learning through the Age and AI on ScreenLink opens in a new window project.
+The book with Kristyn Gorton Remembering British Television: Audiences, Archive and Industry (BFI) was based on a British Academy Small Grant (2013-2014) and drew together television scholars, producers, creatives and television archivists.
+This was extended into new research with Matt Hills and Jonathan Gray on para-textual media and memory studies during 2016-2017 with a publication on Dr Who.
+Television history research and water research have been combined in the 'Amphibious Screens - Sustainable Cultures of Water'Link opens in a new window seminar series (2022) and the follow on Sustainable Screen Production in Cornwall (2023) with Rachel Moseley and Gemma Goodman.

-Teaching and supervisionI teach on the following MA modules:
+Teaching and supervisionI teach or supervise the following modules this year:

 - Creativity, Communication and Technology

-I would be interested in supervising postgraduate students who wish to research popular media cultures, media technology, women, ageing and media, media history and heritage, media and memory, and digital media cultures and the environment.
+I would be interested in supervising postgraduate students who wish to research popular media cultures, media technology, women, ageing and media, media histories and heritage, media and memory, media cultures and the environment.
+I have supervised PhDs to successful completion and examined PhDs in the UK and abroad.

 - Garde-Hansen, J and Gorton, K (2019) Remembering British Television: Audiences, Archives and Industries, (London: BFI)